mialkin/docs/design/cqrs.md

 - Command must return `void`
 - Command can return some ID of operation but it must not return any data.
 - Command is an asynchronous operation.
 For example you trigger report build inside of a command and than you wait until report is formed and sent to your email asynchronously.

+## CQRS cs CQS

+Command and Query Responsibility Segregation, CQRS, originated with [Bertrand Meyer](https://en.wikipedia.org/wiki/Bertrand_Meyer)'s [↑ Command and Query Separation Principle](https://en.wikipedia.org/wiki/Command–query_separation).
+Wikipedia defines the principle as:

+> It states that every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
+In other words, asking a question should not change the answer.
+More formally, methods should return a value only if they are referentially transparent and hence possess no side effects.

+Basically it boils down to: if you have a return value you cannot mutate state.
+If you mutate state your return type must be void.
+There can be some issues with this.
+Martin Fowler [↑ shows](https://martinfowler.com/bliki/CommandQuerySeparation.html) one example on the [↑ bliki](https://martinfowler.com/bliki/WhatIsaBliki.html) with:

+> Meyer likes to use command-query separation absolutely, but there are exceptions.
+Popping a stack is a good example of a modifier that modifies state.
+Meyer correctly says that you can avoid having this method, but it is a useful idiom.
+So I prefer to follow this principle when I can, but I'm prepared to break it to get my pop.

+Command and Query Responsibility Segregation was originally considered just to be an extension of this concept.
+For a long time it was discussed simply as CQS at a higher level.
+Eventually after much confusion between the two concepts it was correctly deemed to be a different pattern.

+Command and Query Responsibility Segregation uses the same definition of Commands and Queries that Meyer used and maintains the viewpoint that they should be pure.
+The fundamental difference is that in CQRS objects are split into two objects, one containing the Commands one containing the
+Queries.

 ## CQRS and event sourcing